VEROS PANORAMA TRAIL

 • 256 m

-In addition to a view of the fantastic mountain panorama, this circular hike also offers exciting historical insights and explains the significance of the stone "Färricha".
+This circular hike offers not only views of the fantastic mountain panorama but also exciting historical insights and explains the significance of the stone "Färricha".

-The hike first takes you high up to the Tyndall Monument.
-The Irish glaciologist and alpinist John Tyndall (1820-1893) spent 44 summer months on the Belalp, wrote scientific books here and climbed a large number of mountains.
-The monument on the Triembiel was erected by his widow Louise in memory of her husband.
+The hike first takes you high up to the Tyndall Memorial.
+The Irish glacier researcher and alpinist John Tyndall (1820-1893) spent 44 summer months at Belalp, wrote scientific books here, and climbed many mountains.
+The memorial on Triembiel was erected by his widow Louise as a memento of her husband.

-With a view of the Great Aletsch Glacier, you now descend and once you reach the Belalp Hotel, follow the path in the direction of Lake Lüsgersee.
+With a view of the Great Aletsch Glacier, you now descend and upon arriving at Hotel Belalp, follow the path toward Lüsgersee.

-You will pass the "Färricha".
-This is where the sheep are distributed to their respective owners during the sheepfold.
+Along the way, you pass the "Färricha".
+This is where, during sheep sorting, the sheep are allocated to their respective owners.

-Finally you reach the Lüsgersee.
-Here you can discover mountain newts, grass frogs and common toads, and if you like, you can cool off by jumping into the fresh mountain lake.
+Finally, you reach Lüsgersee.
+Here you can discover alpine newts, grass frogs, and common toads, and if you like, you can cool off with a jump into the fresh mountain lake.

 Good to know